lve-org/lve/docs/contributing/resources.md

 # Resources for finding LVEs

-Here we provide some resources to help you get started with LVEs.
-The list is by no means exhaustive, and feel free to contribute with any useful resources you find!
+<div class="subtitle">Some resources to help you get started with LVEs.</div>

+The list is by no means exhaustive, so please feel free to contribute any useful resources you find to this list.

 ### Research papers